-A year ago on a visit to Rwanda, one of the things that most profoundly moved me was meeting a homeless widow who had had a house built for her through a tourist project.
-She proudly showed us her home and also a single solar light bulb she'd been given which had transformed her life.
+On our recent visit to Rwanda, one of the things that most moved my friend Dan Richardson and I was meeting a homeless widow who had had a house built for her through a tourist project.
+She proudly showed us her home and also a single light bulb she'd been given which had transformed her life.

-After seeing that, the consumerism of Christmas and the endless drive for gifts back in the UK was a bit of a shock to adjust back to.
-My friends and family had been asking what I would like as a gift and I arrived at my answer.
-I'd wanted solar light bulbs please and that's what I would be giving many people too.
+After seeing that, the consumerism of Christmas and the endless drive for gifts back in the UK has been a bit of a shock to adjust back to.
+My friends and family have been asking what I would like as a gift and I've now arrived at my answer.
+I'd like solar light bulbs please and that's what I will be giving many people too.

-By popular demand, I have decided to repeat the exercise and see if anyone would like to join in again this year.
-Our aim is to, by Christmas, pay for a further 100 bulbs for a village in Rwanda.
-Our wonderful friends on the ground there will once again ensure the bulbs are bought, distributed and we'll post pictures of that happening again too to close the loop.
+We'd like to open up that opportunity to you guys too.
+Our aim is to, by Christmas, pay for 100 bulbs for a village in Rwanda.
+We have friends on the ground there who will ensure the bulbs are bought, distributed and we'll post pictures of that happening too to close the loop.
 They are £11 each, so a donation of a multiple of that will allow us to buy the number you'd like to donate.

 I for one know which lights represent the spirit of Christmas most for me, I hope some of you will agree.